 Week 12 / 13: Manifestation

-Home study of Thrivecraft Meditation Teacher Course – 2 hours a fortnight
+Home study of Thrivecraft Meditation Teacher Course – 60 mins a week

 Home meditation practice – 20 mins daily at least 5 times a week

-Teaching practice – teach each meditation twice (audio or video record each once)
+(teach each meditation twice – audio or video record each once)

 email Maggie at